KrypticIO/mcp-openapi-explorer/README.md

 ## How It Works

-1. Users load OpenAPI specifications into the server
+1. Users load OpenAPI specifications into the server (optionally at startup with `--spec`)
-2. The server parses and stores these specifications
+2. The server parses and stores these specifications (supporting both JSON and YAML formats)
 3. When a user asks about an API endpoint, the server provides comprehensive context about all available endpoints
 4. The LLM uses this context to answer user queries accurately